Introduction to Patterns of Power

 It is reasonable to comply with power that is being applied for one’s own benefit, or that benefits other people without greatly harming oneself.
 A case can also be made for submitting to power that is exercised on behalf of other groups in society, even if it conflicts with one’s narrow interests, on the basis that what is good for society is indirectly good for oneself.
 This second argument is based on the concept that ‘the common good’ should be actively fostered, as advocated by numerous philosophers from Aristotle onwards.[1]

-The ceding of power to others, in exchange for the benefits of collective governance, is rational if the governance is acceptable – so acceptability to the population is used as a measure:
+The ceding of power to others, in exchange for the benefits of collective governance, is rational if the governance is acceptable:

-● It is assumed that everybody shares a desire for governance that optimises the opportunities for human flourishing and peaceful coexistence.
+● It is assumed that everybody wants governance that optimises the opportunities for human flourishing and peaceful coexistence – though opinions differ on how much individual freedom this entails.

 ● People know what is, or is not, acceptable to them as individuals, and whether a proposed change might increase or reduce acceptability.